ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 2.

-# Golden Set Evaluation :
+# Golden Set Evaluation & Observations :
 Location :
 1. failures at "east of Moscow"
 2. location is not detected as noun thereby gets rejected
 3. add 'of' to prepositions - at many places we have <so and so place> of <so and so area>
 4. add 'ahead' to preposition list - eg. "According to police, the accident occurred ahead of the NSG camp gate on NH-8 around 4 pm when both the boys were returning from their work from National Brain Research Centre (NBRC) in Manesar."  -> nh-8, manesar ( NSG camp is not detected )
-5.

 Time :
-1. sentences with time are not selected
+1. sentences which have time info are not selected by sent_selector

+Location Accuracy = 77.84 %
+Time Accuracy = 63.29 %

 # Pending Pipeline
 1. get pinpointed location and time from clauses between prepositions